-HEAD INJURY, CONCUSSION AND RETURN TO PLAY
+HEAD INJURY, CONCUSSION AND RETURN TO PLAY POLICY

-Dollar Academy seeks to provide a safe return to all activities for pupils after injury, particularly concussion.
+Dollar Academy seeks to provide a safe return to all activities for pupils after injury, including concussions.
+As such, Dollar Academy has established this policy to outline procedures for staff, parents and pupils to follow in the management of head injuries.